docsforadobe/premiere-plugin-guide/docs/exporters/suites.rst

 ReleaseVideoRendererForTimeline()
 ********************************************************************************

-Similar to ReleaseVideoRenderer, but for use by renderer plug-ins.
+Similar to ReleaseVideoRenderer, but for use by renderer plugins.
 Release the video renderer when the renderer plug-in is done requesting video.

 .. code-block:: cpp